Brian-boudrioux/express-basics-workshop/README.md

 ### Goal: Implement the following routes:

-GET /tracks: Get all tracks.
+- GET /tracks: Get all tracks.
-GET /tracks/:id: Get a track by its ID.
+- GET /tracks/:id: Get a track by its ID.
-POST /tracks: Create a new track.
+- POST /tracks: Create a new track.
-PUT /tracks/:id: Modify an existing track.
+- PUT /tracks/:id: Modify an existing track.
-DELETE /tracks/:id: Delete a track.
+- DELETE /tracks/:id: Delete a track.

+### Rules :

+- :white_check_mark: Response bodies should be JSON.
+- :white_check_mark: Request bodies should be JSON.
+- :white_check_mark: `PUT` and `DELETE` request should return `204 no content`.
+- :white_check_mark: `POST` request should return `201 created` with the associated created resource.

 ### Steps: